 - Playtime Between Dogs: Signs to Watch Out for

 - Frequently Asked Questions (FAQs)

-- In Conclusion: Dog Sticking Bum in Air
+- In Conclusion: Dog Keeps Raising Rear End

-Why Do Dogs Put Their Heads Down and Bums Up?
+Why Do Dogs Put Their Head Down and Bum Up?
+7 Reasons Explained

 While we are accustomed to seeing this action when two dogs are playing, it could also mean something else.